Gernby/raspberry-pilot/README.md

 5. Look for `controlsd`, `boardd`, `ubloxd` and `dashboard` in the rightmost column of the list.
 6. If you see all four, let Gernby know you're ready for the model.
 He will get it to you one way or another.
 You are ready to flash your Panda.

-## Loading the Model

-1. When you receive the model from Gernby, delete all files in `~/raspilot/models` and unzip the new archive in that folder.
-The process to copy the file will vary by operating system and selected tool (scp, filezilla, etc.)
-2. Reboot the Pi, and log back in
-3. Run `top -u ubuntu`
-4. Look for `controlsd`, `boardd`, `ubloxd`, `dashboard`, and `transcoderd` this time
-5. If all five processes are present, you are ready to train the software and see how it drives

 ## Flashing the Panda

 **Note: If you can't hit your household WiFi from your car, be sure to configure the Pi to hit your cellular hotspot and turn on your hotspot before booting up the Pi in the car.**